Work Package 2:

 The work is structured in several incremental steps, each building on the previous step, on the accumulated expertise of the participants and on the additional insight gained in the previous step.
 The end of each step is marked by a deliverable.

-The first deliverable (at the end of 2021) was a catalogue of spectral fits to the spectra of individual detections of X-ray sources in 4XMM DR11, after applying some quality filters, designed to ensure that the results are reliable and meaningful.
+The first deliverable (D6.1, released at the end of 2021) was a catalogue of spectral fits to the spectra of individual detections of X-ray sources in 4XMM DR11, after applying some quality filters, designed to ensure that the results are reliable and meaningful.
 We have obtained fits for 97% of the detections with extracted spectra, of which 75% (more than 230000 sources) are considered of acceptable quality.
-For each fit we provide the best fit parameter values, along with estimates of the 90% confidence interval.
+For each fit we provide some quality flags, the best fit parameter values for an absorbed powerlaw model, along with estimates of the 90% confidence interval.

 Work Package 7